Nebula-Block-Data/docs/API_Reference/API_Key/List_API_Keys.md

 - `id`: The ID of the API key.
 This is the ID field that is used for the [Delete API Key](Delete_API_Key.md) endpoint.
 - `name`: The name of the API key.
 - `description`: An optional description of the API key.
 - `partial_key_data`: The prefix of each API key.
-This is the same across all API keys and doesn't show the raw API value for security reasons.
+This is the same across all API keys and doesn't show the raw API key value for security reasons.

 ### status `string`